 This release includes a set of metadata tables to describe themes, scenes, textures, viewpoints, light sources, non-geographic data, and other elements used to visualize three-dimensional (3D) content.
 It also delivers a number of performance improvements to the 3D analysis operations.

 This metadata support for 3D content enables a consistent way to combine all 3D, raster, vector, and non-geometric data into a unified visualization framework.
 Information may be logically grouped into themes to simplify the development, analysis, use, and maintenance of 3D applications.

-Oracle Spatial Developer's Guide for details
+Oracle Spatial and Graph Developer's Guide for details

 Oracle Spatial network data model (NDM) delivers numerous enhancements.
 These include a 30-50% more memory-efficient representation of user attribute data associated with the network, many additional highly requested path and subpath analysis functions such as traveling sales person (TSP), hierarchical shortest path (HSP), and K-shortest path (KSP).